scottbmiles/DESaster/desaster/README.md

+##UNFORTUNATELY THIS IS WELL OUT OF DATE.
+BUT IT GIVES THE GIST

 **Dependencies**

 Read modules to see all import dependencies.
 Easiest thing to do is to install Anaconda and then install simpy.